-16. MANAGEMENT OF RISK
+17. MANAGEMENT OF RISK

-The principal risk arising from the Company's financial instruments is credit risk.
-However, considerable resource is given to maintaining effective controls to manage, measure and mitigate this risk.
-Further detailed analysis of this risk and other risks facing the Company in relation to its financial instruments is provided below.
+The principal risks arising from the Company's financial instruments are credit risk and interest rate risk.
+However, considerable resource is given to maintaining effective controls to manage, measure and mitigate these risks.
+Further detailed analysis of the risks facing the Company in relation to its financial instruments is provided below.